denoland/std/README.md

 [![codecov](https://codecov.io/gh/denoland/deno_std/branch/main/graph/badge.svg?token=w6s3ODtULz)](https://codecov.io/gh/denoland/deno_std)

 These modules do not have external dependencies and they are reviewed by the Deno core team.
-The intention is to have a standard set of high quality code that all Deno projects can use fearlessly.
+The intention is to have a standard set of high-quality, web-compatible code that all Deno projects can use fearlessly.

 Contributions are welcome!